 Agile — these modules address testing practices specifically for Agile SDLC

-Specialist — These modules are new to the ISTQB product portfolio and address specific
+Specialist — These modules are new to the ISTQB product portfolio and address specific topics, which means that:

 - They are built using a deep-dive, drill-down approach They can address specific quality characteristics (e.g., Usability, Security, Performance, etc.).

 - It can address technologies that involve specific test approaches (for example, model-based testing, mobile testing, etc.).

 - They may be related to specific test activities (for example, test automation, test metrics management, etc.)